 My first experiences of reading the big-hitting early retirement blogs were positive (and remain so).
 Writers such as Mr Money Mustache were suggesting that even I could retire early on a slightly above average wage.
 I still believe this of course and the idea of having financial freedom remains incredibly alluring.
 In my case it would give me freedom to practice otium – a state of freedom away from business and working life and a freedom to choose how to spend my time.

 Before long I had set up automatic investments into index trackers, set up spreadsheets to identify where my spending was going and trying to boost my income where I could.
-And this is where I started to get disconnected.
+I was correctly anchored.
+But this is where I started to get disconnected.

 At it’s core the principles of FI/RE are laissez-faire – regular investment, reduce spending and boost income.
 Unless you are doing something different (and fair play to you), in order to really embody the philosophy you have to subscribe to a ‘set and forget’ strategy.
-If this is the case and it really is this straightforward then why is the FI/RE community getting so much attention?
+If it really is this straightforward then why is the FI/RE community getting so much attention?

 The truth is that the middle ground between starting saving and early retirement is filled with a cacophony of dogma, over-analysis and status signalling.
 This fills the gap for those stuck in the middle (myself included), who are constantly looking for verification that they are on the right track.

 Soon an group identity is borne.
 One of lauding and profiting from capitalism, whilst at the same time emitting a war-cry of counter-culture and originality.
 Of course I have nothing against this group identity per-se because I think it genuinely has good intentions at heart.
 But to keep the momentum going, it is fuelled by one thing: optimisation.